Kura kaupapa Māori: Te Runanga Nui (national body)

-In 1993, Uru Gardiner, the principal of Te Kura Kaupapa Māori o Te Ati Hau Nui A Paparangi asked key architects of kura kaupapa Māori to visit Wanganui.
+In 1993, Uru Gardiner, the principal of Te Kura Kaupapa Māori o Te Ati Hau Nui A Paparangi, asked key architects of kura kaupapa Māori to visit Wanganui.
 Her kura whānau (parents and extended family of the school community) wanted to seek advice on good practice for establishing a kura kaupapa Māori.
 When Māori communities from around New Zealand learned of this hui (gathering) they asked if they could attend.
-Consequently, Te Runanga Nui o Nga Kura Kaupapa Māori o Aotearoa, commonly known as Te Runanga Nui was established in 1993 at Kawhaiki marae on the Whanganui river.
-At the hui Dr Pita Sharples became the inaugural Tumuaki (president) of Te Runanga Nui.
+Consequently, Te Runanga Nui o Nga Kura Kaupapa Māori o Aotearoa, commonly known as Te Runanga Nui, was established in 1993 at Kawhaiki marae on the Whanganui river.
+At the hui Pita Sharples became the inaugural Tumuaki (president) of Te Runanga Nui.

 Te Runanga Nui is the national collective body of kura kaupapa Māori Te Aho Matua communities.
 An incorporated society, the organisation holds its annual meeting in different locations throughout New Zealand, usually on the last weekend of March.
 Meetings are mostly conducted in Māori.
 The purpose of the organisation is to support kura kaupapa Māori whānau (communities) in realising their aspirations for their schools.
 They engage in discussions and negotiations with the government, Ministry of Education, the Education Review Office and other organisations who have a vested interest in kura kaupapa Māori.

 The organisation is divided into ten geographic regions, and kura kaupapa Māori belong to a particular region.
 At the annual meeting, each region elects a māngai (representative) who becomes a member of the Te Rūnanga Whāiti (executive committee).
 Two regions like Tāmaki Makaurau (Auckland) and Te Ūpoko o te Ika (Lower North island) have two māngai.
 Te Rūnanga Whāiti meets several times of the year, usually in Auckland to discuss issues affecting kura kaupapa Māori.
 The issues can vary.
 The organisation also elects a Tumuaki (president) at the meeting, the current being Hone Mutu.
 The organisation has a small secretariat and the current kaitakawaenga (co-ordinator) is Arapine Walker supported by Te Tari Tautoko (support team).

 The nine geographic regions of Te Runanga Nui are Te Hiku (Northland), Tāmaki-makau-rau (Auckland), Tainui (Waikato), Mataatua (Bay of Plenty), Te Puku (Central North Island), Tai-rāwhiti (East Coast), Taranaki, Te Ati Hau Nui A Paparangi (South Taranaki), Te Upoko o te Ika (Wellington), and Te Waka (South Island).